schneems/schneems/_posts/2019-11-06-how-ruby-really-uses-memory-on-the-web-and-beyond.md

 ## Simulating ten threads instead of just two

 When I added a new thread, then our memory requirements were doubled.
 Granted, it didn't happen right away, and based on our request distribution.
 We might never see that full theoretical "max" memory.
-So what happens if we move from 2 threads to 10.
+So what happens if we move from two threads to ten.
 Would you expect our memory usage to be 10x?
 Take a look at the graph:

 ![](https://www.dropbox.com/s/dlj7pdia962s61e/Screenshot%202019-10-28%2013.42.32.png?raw=1)